Payday loans carry huge interest fees and several penalty charges that only fatten up the original amount with time.

 However, there are a few states, viz.
-Arizona, Arkansas, Connecticut, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Vermont, West Virginia, and Washington DC, where payday loan lending is either banned, or very difficult to entertain, due to so many complex and unprofitable laws written in the respective State Codes!
+Arizona, Arkansas, Connecticut, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Vermont, West Virginia, and Washington DC, where payday loan lending is either banned or very difficult to entertain, due to so many complex and unprofitable laws written in the respective State Codes!

-Payday loans fall under Usurious lending practices.
-And, all the above mentioned states have very strict laws against such high interest lending activities.
+Payday loans fall under serious lending practices.
+And, all the above-mentioned states have very strict laws against such high-interest lending activities.
 That makes the whole business of payday lending very unprofitable.
 Our concern for this small but tight post is West Virginia.

 Payday lending, in its true sense, is not banned in W.V.